huggingface/blog/lmms_eval.md

 Another challenge lies in data acquisition and processing during the evaluation process, especially when dealing with old datasets that are not widely available.
 Researchers often need to invest a considerable amount of time and effort in manual searching, downloading, and processing.

 To address these issues, researchers from Nanyang Technological University, ByteDance, and other institutions have jointly open-sourced `lmms-eval`, which is an evaluation framework designed specifically for multimodal large models.
-Building upon EleutherAI's [`lm-evaluation-harness`](https://github.com/EleutherAI/lm-evaluation-harness) and [🤗 Accelerate](https://github.com/huggingface/accelerate), this framework has been improved and expanded to provide a unified interface for defining models, datasets, and evaluation metrics, offering a one-stop, efficient solution for evaluating multimodal models (LMMs).
+Building upon EleutherAI's [`lm-evaluation-harness`](https://github.com/EleutherAI/lm-evaluation-harness) and [🤗 Accelerate](https://github.com/huggingface/accelerate), this framework has been improved and expanded to provide a unified interface for defining models, datasets, and evaluation metrics, offering a one-stop, efficient solution for evaluating large multimodal models (LMMs).
 We hope that through this framework, we can collectively drive the iteration cycle of multimodal models and promote their broader application in academia and industry.
 We sincerely look forward to witnessing more breakthroughs and innovations in the field of multimodal AI, jointly advancing towards a more efficient and intelligent future development of artificial intelligence technology.

 <image src="https://github.com/lmms-lab/lmms-eval-blog/blob/master/assets/img/teaser.png" alt="Pipeline"/>